Searching for personal loans isn’t always easy. This guide will help you find a personal loan to suit your needs.

 The main criteria to look out for when comparing loans is the APR, or ‘annual percentage rate’.

-When you get the search results for Uswitch personal loans UK you will be shown a representative APR.
+When you get the search results for Uswitch personal loans UK you will be shown this representative or headline APR.
 This is not necessarily the rate that you will pay.
 The final rate you pay will be decided once you have made a personal application and it has been approved.
 The representative APR figure is just a guide.

 A representative ‘APR’ shows you the interest rate that at least 51% of people who applied for the loan were offered.

-That means that when you apply you may be offered a higher rate based on your credit history.
+When you apply you may be offered a higher, or lower, rate based on your credit history.

-To counteract you paying back the loan early, loan providers may charge you early repayment penalties if you try and pay back too much of your loan too quickly Some loan providers won’t charge this, so read the fine print.
+To counteract you paying back the loan early, some providers may charge you early repayment penalties.
+Not all lenders charge this, so read the fine print.
 If you miss payments, you may also have to pay fees.

 You can get a personal loan in the UK from high street banks and building societies, supermarkets, shops and post offices, and online banks.